 - See landfilling as a temporary solution, with decreasing amounts.
 Minimise impacts through pre-treatment.

 - Apply industrial design and help to change consumer behaviour.

 - Use economic incentives to encourage all of it!

-The Zero Waste International Alliance (ZWIA) adopted an “operational roadmap” – the “Zero Waste Hierarchy of Highest and Best Use” (meaning the cascading approach) listing and describing all options to retain resources in their highest status, what to do with residual waste (mixed garbage) and what is not acceptable in the ZW approach.
+The Zero Waste International Alliance (ZWIA) has framed an “operational roadmap” – the “Zero Waste Hierarchy of Highest and Best Use” (meaning the cascading approach) showing all options to retain resources in their highest status, what to do with residual waste (mixed garbage) and what is not acceptable in the ZW approach.

 The following chart visualises the hierarchy as a “funnel”, progressively minimising what is left for disposal (“residuals management”) and leaves out what is deemed “unacceptable”.